cscart/docs/en/user_guide/payment_methods/ping.rst

 How To: Set Up Ping++ Payments in CS-Cart
 *****************************************

-After you have :doc:`installed the Ping++ Payments <../addons/ping_payments/index>`, you need to set it up as a payment method.
+After you have :doc:`installed the Ping++ Payments <../addons/ping_payments/index>`, you need to set up a payment method.
 To do it, please follow these steps:

 #.
 In the Administration panel, go to **Administration → Payment methods**.